E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Applications

-\textbf{Style Mixing.} Style mixing aims to transfer the low-level appearance characteristics from the style image to the content image.
-In detail, after obtaining the respective latent codes of the style image and the content image, we replace the last $ 11 $ layers of the latent codes corresponding to the content image with those of the style image.
+\textbf{Style Mixing.} Style mixing aims to transfer the low-level appearance characteristics from the style image to the content image. \wty{Alg.~\ref{alg:style_mixing} shows the details of the algorithm.} In detail, after obtaining the respective latent codes of the style image and the content image, we replace the last $ 11 $ layers of the latent codes corresponding to the content image with those of the style image.
 A specific example is shown in Figure \ref{fig:stylemixing}, where all the content images are coated with the same color lipstick as the style image.

+\textbf{Face Interpolation.} Given two real-world images A and B, Face interpolation is intended to complete the gradual morphing from input A to input B. \wty{Alg.~\ref{alg:face_interpolation} shows the details of the algorithm.} we use the proposed GAN inversion method to obtain their respective latent codes $ W_{A},W_{B} \in \mathcal{W+} $.
+Then, we combine the two latent codes by linear weighting to generate the intermediate latent code $ W_{I}=\lambda W_{B}+(1-\lambda)W_{A}$.
+Finally, the image corresponding to the intermediate latent code is generated.
+By gradually increasing the blending parameter $ \lambda $ from $ 0 $ to $ 1 $, we can achieve the gradual morphing effect from input A to input B, as shown in Figure \ref{fig:interpolate}.